thomasleplus/java-memory-safety/docs/en/unitialized.md

 each (on 64-bit system) = 2,928 bytes so almost 3 kilobytes.
 You use
 SSL/TLS of course so if attacker lucky, maybe they get the private key of your certificate.
-If not, crash app with POST /schedule/377, kubernetes restarts the instance, same player shoot again!
+If not, crash app with POST /schedule/377, Kubernetes restarts the instance, same player shoot again!